 Sara started her career with Glaxo SmithKline, working as a Research Technologist in R&D. In 1989 she joined Grand Metropolitan Foods which later became Pillsbury and subsequently was incorporated by General Mills Inc.

 Sara is also the co-author of many successful books on HACCP and food safety management.
 She has served both on the board of trustees of the Royal Society of Public Health and the BRC International Advisory Board.
 Sara has been a member of the GFSI Conference committees several times and was actively engaged in GFSI’s Technical Working Group Food Safety Culture.

-Carletta Ooton is Amazon’s Vice President for Health, Safety, Sustainability, Security & Compliance.
+Carletta Ooton is Amazon’s Vice President for Safety, Sustainability, Security & Compliance.
 She oversees the company’s EHS, Food Safety, Trade Services, Product Safety & Recalls, Customer Packaging Experience, Social Responsibility, Energy & Environment, Sustainability Science and Global Security teams worldwide.

 Her responsibilities include establishing global standards and policies, managing emerging issues, developing and deploying global programs and ensuring effective risk identification and mitigation worldwide.
 Carletta has been actively involved with industry and government collaboration across many of her areas of responsibility.

 Before joining Amazon, Carletta worked at The Coca-Cola Company where she served as the company’s Chief Quality, Safety & Sustainable Operations Officer and the VP of Technical Operations & Capability Development.
 Prior to that she worked for Cott Beverages, Bath & Body Works, Unilever, and Tate & Lyle.

 Carletta received dual Bachelor of Science degrees in Biological Sciences and Chemistry, and a Master of Science degree in Microbiology from Southern Illinois University.